 As anyone who has matched up against him can attest, Spicer is a tenacious player on the field.
 Defensively, he’s a lock-down guy, combining size, speed and quickness with stellar footwork – it’s a tall task to get his hips turned.

 Offensively, Spicer can attack from anywhere on the field.
-He can pick up the disc and handle pressure from his defenders with throw-and-goes, cutbacks and the ever-threatening deep clear.
-Spicer can also initiate the offense from downfield, where both his deep and shallow game demand respect.
-He is comfortable playing as a cog within the CSU system in a timing and filling role – trusting his teammates to make the right cuts and throws – showing the next generation of players the meaning of teamwork.
+He can pick up the disc and handle, pressuring his defenders with throw-and-goes, cutbacks and the ever-threatening deep clear.
+Spicer can also initiate the offense from downfield, where he’s made a trademark of jaw-dropping skies.
+He is also comfortable simply playing as a cog within the CSU system in a timing and filling role – trusting his teammates to make the right cuts and throws – showing the next generation of players the meaning of teamwork.